 - 3/4 cup coconut oil, melted and cooled

 - 2 tsp pure vanilla extract

-- 1 Tbs strong coffee (or you can use instant coffee dissolved in the water)
+- 2 cups black coffee (or you can use 2 tsp instant coffee dissolved in 2 cups of warm water.)

 - 2 Tbs apple cider vinegar

-* The powdered ginger and coffee are optional.
+* The powdered ginger and coffee are optional if you don’t have those ingredients or prefer not to use them.
 I like to add them just because they give the chocolate a little more “depth of flavor” as professional bakers like to say.
-You can’t taste either the ginger or coffee, but they enhance the chocolate flavor.
+You can’t really taste either the ginger or coffee very well because the predominant flavor is chocolate, but they enhance the chocolate flavor.
+So the main flavor is chocolate rather than mocha, but the coffee just seems to make the chocolate taste better.
 And if you’ve ever tried making your own homemade vinegar, you could use that in place of the store bought apple cider vinegar too.

 - Preheat oven to 375 degrees and grease and flour two 9 inch round cake pans or one 13 x 9 inch pan.